8 best Edmonton food events to check out this week | Dished

 Live Music at Halo

-Halo Bar will be having food and drink specials all night while showcasing some great live music every Thursday throughout the month of June.
+Halo Bar will be having food and drink specials all night while showcasing some great live music every Thursday throughout June.

 When: Every Thursday